antonioemmanuelmalabago/dbmforms/README.md

 ## 📋 Overview

-DBM Forms Portal is a centralized form submission system for collecting and managing SRI and Gratuity Pay data for the Department of Budget and Management.
-This web application streamlines form submissions for employees of the Department of Budget and Management - Central Office.
+DBM Forms Portal is a web application designed to facilitate and manage form submissions of the employees of the Department of Budget and Management - Central Office.
+The existing form submission website is based on the PHP framework, whereas new applications are developed using modern web frameworks for improved development time, compatibility, and security.
+Also, the employees faced difficulty in finding the specific form links which consume more time than the procedure of filling up the forms.
+They are also responsible for multiple form submissions due to the lack of notification after successful submission and the inability to view previously submitted forms.

 ## 🎯 Objectives